 Sewing for children

-For 2020, members voted to focus our sewing on three organizations that support children.
+Prior to the pandemic, members voted to focus our 2020 charity sewing on three organizations that support children.

-- Crossroads – during 2019, we made over 50 quilts for children and youth aged 4-14 who have experienced sexual assault.
+- Crossroads – during 2019 and again in 2020, we made over 50 quilts each year for children and youth aged 4-14 who have experienced sexual assault.
 Prior to a medical exam, children will be able to select a quilt for comfort and take it home.
-We will continue making quilts for this cause in 2020.
+We have continued making quilts for this cause in 2020.